-In these uncertain times, many of us have turned to camping for a much-needed summer escape.
-As in, one that doesn't require stepping foot onto a plane, pressing a hotel elevator button or navigating a theme park with fellow masked park-goers.
+Over the past year, many of us have turned to camping for a much-needed summer escape.
+As in, one that doesn't require stepping foot onto a plane or attempting to navigate a new city.
 Unfortunately, scorching summer temps have made getting outside a challenge, but we've got what you need to keep it cool around the campsite.
-Take a look.
+Take a look at our top picks.

 The inside of your tent can quickly get hot and stuffy in the heat of the afternoon.
 It helps to keep the tent flaps open to encourage cross-ventilation, but honestly, flaps can only do so much.
 Set up a heavy-duty pop-up canopy over your tent to create much-needed shade.
 When it's time for bed, the tent will already be cooler, giving your fan or window AC unit a jump on further lowering temps inside your tent.

 A high-velocity floor fan is beyond critical for circulating air, cooling down a campsite and keeping pesky bugs away from your hammock and picnic table.
 On summer afternoons, you'll be thankful for the gentle breezes provided by this durable three-speed fan as you sip on an adult beverage.
 Some fans even have a misting feature to spray water into the air, helping to further cool down the space while you relax.

 These battery-powered misting fans are ideal to have on hand as you relax in your camp chairs at the end of the day.
 This top-rated, lightweight fan has three speeds and is foldable so you can go hands-free and set it on a picnic table to enjoy the cool breezes as you eat dinner or play a family board game.